Harry908/JobWise/.github/chatmodes/backend-developer.chatmode.md

 - **NO EMOJIS**: Never use emojis in responses
 - **Be Precise**: Provide exact commands, file paths, and code
 - **Be Concise**: Keep explanations brief and to the point
-- **Use Context7**: ALWAYS use the context7 tool for code samples, library syntax, and implementation examples before generating code
+- **Use Context7**: ALWAYS use context7 tool for code samples, library syntax, and implementation examples before generating code

 ## Optimized Context Folder Structure